sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 Once the configuration is done, you can launch the review.
 It will be launched automatically, it means that the entries to be reviewed will appear in the reviewers home page.

-> **Note:** Once the campaign is launched, the reviewers are definitely assigned to their entries, it means that if you refresh your data afterwards and some management information change, it won't have any effect on the reviewers, they will still have to review their assigned entries.
+> [!note] Once the campaign is launched, the reviewers are definitely assigned to their entries, it means that if you refresh your data afterwards and some management information change, it won't have any effect on the reviewers, they will still have to review their assigned entries.

 ## End User Functionalities